< Back to Shopping

 Happy Thanksgiving Day!

-As Thanksgiving Day is fast approaching, let’s take a brief look into its history and the unique events and customs it brings into our lives.
+As Thanksgiving Day is fast approaching, let’s briefly examine its history and the unique events and customs it brings into our lives.
 If you are grateful to have a day for family, friends, and fancy parades, there is so much to know about this day and how you can make it a special one this year!

 This quintessentially American holiday has a long history behind it.
 Believed to have originated in 1621, the holiday marks the harvest festivities Plymouth colonists and Native Americans, the Wampanoag in specific, held together.